What Would Anne Lamott Do?

 The mastery of something leads to a greater enjoyment of it.
 Singers, musicians, painters, writers, athletes, and artists of all stripes know this.
 The harder we work at something, the more we are able to enjoy it.
 Annie Dillard said it another way: “Who will teach me to write?
 The page, the page, that eternal blankness.”

 There’s nothing wrong with building a lead magnet, of course, but spending 31 hours building a lead magnet is not going to make me a better writer.
-Developing a well thought out social media strategy is not going to make me a better writer.
-Creating a Pinterest plan and listening to the Jenna Kutcher podcast and doing whatever X, Y, Z advice promises to help me sell more books one day is not going to make me a better writer.
+Developing a social media strategy is not going to make me a better writer.
+Creating a Pinterest plan and listening to the Jenna Kutcher podcast and doing whatever X, Y, Z advice promises to help me sell more books is not going to make me a better writer.

 The thing that is going to make me a better writer is the act of writing.
 Practice, practice, and more practice.
 (Also reading.)
-(Also having my work critiqued by peers.)
+(Also having my work critiqued.)

-Listening to marketing experts does not lead to the mastery of what I actually want to master, which is the craft of writing.
+Listening to all the trendy marketing gurus does not lead to the mastery of what I actually want to master, which is the craft of writing.
 I want to master the craft of writing for my own enjoyment, as Russ Ramsey suggests, but also for the delight and fulfillment of obediently stewarding my God-given creative gifts.

-I believe this is a good and important question for us to come back to, time and time again, as writers and creatives: What, exactly, do we want to master?
+I believe this is a good and important question for writers to come back to: What, exactly, do we want to master?

 Journaling prompt: